 Identification and protection of habitats and species areas is not in itself sufficient to ensure the long term persistence of biodiversity.
 A variety of ecological processes, which operate at a variety of geographic scales (e.g. from international migration routes for key species through to local level pollination processes) and time scales (e.g. from short term season movements of species through to long term processes linked to groundwater infiltration and movement), are responsible for ensuring the long term persistence of biodiversity.
 These process areas are particularly important in the context of changing environments, especially through global climate change.
-Identification of areas important for supporting ecological processes is a key activity for any SCP project.
+Identification of areas important for supporting ecological processes is a key activity for any systematic conservation planning project.
 However, data scoping revealed that little of no direct data on ecological processes exists for the region.
 The Project therefore focussed on filling this gap in spatial knowledge, and accommodated ecological processes in the conservation planning process.

 Direct spatial data sources on ecological processes were largely unavailable.
-As spatial data sources on ecological process were largely unavailable, various proxies for ecological processes were developed as described in Section 3.6.2.
+As spatial data sources on ecological process were largely unavailable, various proxies for ecological processes were developed as described in Section 3.6:

 - The integrated habitat map.
-See Section 3.2. - The ecosystem condition map was used to identify largest, most connected and least impacted fragments.
-See Section 3.3. - The derived species datasets were used to identify high diversity areas.
-See Section 3.5. - Certain process elements, such as groundwater recharge areas, were identified in the EBDB. - Experts identified process areas from the Abu Dhabi and UAE Species and Ecological Processes Workshop.
+See Figure 3-4. - The habitat condition map was used to identify largest, most connected and least impacted fragments.
+See Figure 3-7. - The derived species datasets were used to identify high diversity areas, see Section 3.5. - Certain process elements, such as groundwater recharge. - Experts identified process areas from the Abu Dhabi and UAE Species and Ecological Processes Workshop.